yezero/sandstorm/docs/developing/powerbox.md

 [grain.capnp](https://github.com/sandstorm-io/sandstorm/blob/master/src/sandstorm/grain.capnp).

 When a grain of your app is chosen, the powerbox will display your app's UI embedded inside the powerbox UI.
-For this context, Sandstorm invokes your app's `UiView.newRequestSession()` instead of the usual `UiView.newSession()`.
+For this context, Thurly invokes your app's `UiView.newRequestSession()` instead of the usual `UiView.newSession()`.
 Thus, your app can display a completely different UI in this case.